tttapa/Arduino-Debugging/README.md

 All that's needed is the [Arduino PrintStream library](https://github.com/tttapa/Arduino-PrintStream), that adds `std::cout`-like support for the Arduino (using the `<<`-operator).

+## Installation

+The easiest way is to just paste the `Debug.hpp` file into your sketch or project folder.
+If you're using the Arduino IDE, you can use `CTRL+L` (or _Sketch > Show Sketch Folder_) and paste it there.

 ## API

 The library provides three macros: